twilio-labs/function-templates/docs/USING_FUNCTIONS.md

 The name of the Function gives away two pieces of information:

-1. If the name contains `.protected.` you'll want to make sure that the checkbox of _Check for valid Twilio signature_ is checked when you create the Function.
+1. If the name contains `.protected.` you'll want to make sure that the function visibility is set to _protected_ when you create the Function.
+This is the default setting.
 1. Anything before the `.` is the path of the Function.
 For example for the `verify` template those are two Function paths we want: `/check-verify` and `/start-verify`. **Note**: Some Functions might be in nested directories.
 The Console UI doesn't support nested paths, so you'll have to pick a different path and update all references in the code.

 Head over to the Functions service you created.
 For each Function in the template: